pmithapara/ITMD_362_Project_1/README.md

 # ITMD_362_Project_1
-A multiple page ecommerce website used which guides user from cart to checkout.
+A multiple page eCommerce website used which guides user from cart to checkout.